 How to Use Registry?

-Registry is the soul of the computer.
-It shows the system how to work and describes everything with the data in the system.
+A registry is the soul of the computer.
+It shows the system of how to work and describes everything with the data in the system.
 Inside the registry, there are levels in which the data is stored.
-The highest level is Hives denoted by HKEY that stores information about the users, programs in the system, configuration of the system and data about the PC and its resources.
+The highest level is Hives, denoted by HKEY that stores information about the users, programs in the system, a configuration of the system and data about the PC and its resources.
 Therefore, this information should be stored in the Hives beneath which folders and subfolders are present.
 Folders have the values or the paths by which the data is stored in the system.
 This helps the user to check the data location and to access them whenever needed.

-- Registry is saved under the config folder of Windows and the system has to make changes in the registry based on the configuration settings of the applications.
-Basically, there are five root keys under which the data is stored and it has to be modified and routine checks have to be done so that unwanted files do not take up the space in the registry.
+- A registry is saved under the config folder of Windows, and the system has to make changes in the registry based on the configuration settings of the applications.
+Basically, there are five root keys under which the data is stored, and it has to be modified, and routine checks have to be done so that unwanted files do not take up space in the registry.

-- Registry files are viewed through the windows command button and then regedit which enables to view and check the files.
-Administration rights are needed in the registry so that the files are edited and modified based on the user needs.
+- Registry files are viewed through the windows command button and then regedit, which enables you to view and check the files.
+Administration rights are needed in the registry to be edited and modified based on user needs.

-- Registries have to be checked for malware so that it is not exposed to other users in the network.
+- Registries have to be checked for malware to not be exposed to other users in the network.
 Only authorized users are allowed to check the registry and make necessary changes.